RoCE - Rocky

 Note: not all RoCE Ethernet adapters (rNIC) support ECN for congestion control, but all Mellanox adapters from ConnectX-4 onward do so.

 PFC is working on a layer-2 network.
 With layer-3 we need to use ECN.
-That mean all the routers and switches along the path need to support ECN.
+That means all the routers and switches along the path need to support ECN.

 Using PFC and ECN together